BitPoet/WireCachePoetRedis/README.md

 It gives you an overview about the settings, statistics and possible errors of your connected Redis instance and lets you flush the cache database.

+# ToDo

+ProcessWire $cache lets you specify a selector as the expiration criteria for a cache value instead of a fixed time.
+When a page or template is saved that matches such a selector, all related cache entries expire.
+See the [documentation for
+$cache::save for details](https://processwire.com/api/ref/wire-cache/save/))

+WireCacheDatabase (ProcessWire's default caching engine) stores such selectors together with the cache entry's data.
+Doing the same in Redis would be comparably costly since it would result in expensive scans over all keys.

+I've therefore decided to store an extra 'selector expiration entry' for every selector and save all affected cache keys inside that entry.
+I'm also considering storing all selector-to-key relationships in a single entry, which would certainly save round trips, but it might impact memory usage in large scenarios.
+So this needs some serious testing before I can make an educated decision.

 ## License
 Lincensed under Mozilla Public License 2.0.
 See file "LICENSE" in this package for details.